Let’s face it, the Digital Age is wondrous.

 Even if you can’t abstain from your phone altogether, cut it down to solely WhatsApp usage or scrolling through one social media page.
 Trust me, it really does work wonders.

-10. Remember your phone is an inanimate object.
+10. Keep in mind that your phone is an inanimate object.

 YOU’RE AN INANIMATE OBJECT!